Dave-team/Knowledge-base/Priorities.md

 - With ambigious problems: timebox understanding what can be done.
 If something will likely take longer than expected, communicate that to stakeholder and understand how important and urgent it is before trying to make perfect.
 Also realise people don’t necessarily ask: fix this minor issue I’m having.
 Instead, they’re asking: hey I have this issue - do you know a workaround?
 And if something seems mundane, can they do a workaround themselves?

 **Take ownership**
-- Be up to date with the tickets and inbox in Notion as well as the Tech tickets, know the team's priorities
+- Be up to date with the tickets and inbox in Notion as well as the Tech tickets, know the team's priorities.
+Know the context around what we work on as well as how our work ties in with the wider strategy and what impact the work has.
+If the context is missing, find a way to get it.
+- Understand our data model deeply - when questions arise I am able to provide helpful guidance.
 - Don’t be afraid to speak up if I believe there are better ways or if I believe I have context that others don’t.
 Your job is BI manager and with that come a wide range of responsibilities, not just something you've working on at any given point with a specific team on a specific problem.
 - Being too nice is not going to work long term.
 Value your time and know your worth and being too soft isn’t good for anyone either.
 - Take more steps back to avoid getting buried down in the day to day